 There are a few pre-requisites for learning Hadoop.
 Prior experience in Java and scripting language is necessary.
 Although it already has its own high-level programming languages like pig and hive that generates the backend code for further processing, still it is possible to create its own map-reduce program in any programming language like Ruby, Python, Perl and even C programming.

 Bigdata and Hadoop are in high demand in today’s market.
 This is going to increase more in the coming days.
 Lots of organization have already moved into Hadoop, and those who have not are going to move soon.
 There is a current report stating that major corporations have started investing in big data analytics.
 Big data marketing forecast is always in the upward trend, and it is not at all a short-lived state.
 Apart from all these, the jobs in Hadoop and big data are always offering high pay as compared to other technologies.

 Below are a few top companies employing the most number:

 There are a lot of companies using big data applications.
 These are:

 It uses Cloudera and Hadoop components like HDFS, HBase, Sqoop, Scribe for the application.
 It used user data effectively to understand and improve the user’s experience.
 It uses data processing and complex analyses for building the map with predictive traffic and layered elevation models.

-It has collaborated with Hadoop to help data scientists to gain better insight by providing an environment that gives visual and interactive experience thus helping to explore new trends.
-The analytical programs extract meaningful insights from data and the in-memory technology helps faster data access.
+It has collaborated with Hadoop to help data scientists to gain better insight by providing an environment that gives visual and interactive experience, thus helping to explore new trends.
+The analytical programs extract meaningful insights from data, and the in-memory technology helps faster data access.

 There are also lots of other companies using big data platforms for various analysis.
-These are flights data analysis of black box in the aviation industry, the different analysis in share market, etc.
+These are flights data analysis of the black box in the aviation industry, the different analysis in the share market, etc.

 Advantages of Hadoop